 Once the dark outer layer is removed, the ‘Aohada’ green layer (which contains more hemicellulose than pure white layer) is carefully scraped away with a knife.
 The scrapings are collected and used in the making of other papers.
 During this step, any discolored or damaged areas ie.: bud or branch scars are also removed.
 The amount of this Aohada removed determines the natural whiteness of the final paper.
 The cleaned “SHIROKAWA” or white bark is dried in a cool shaded area until ready for further processing.

-The following day, the cooked bark is removed and thoroughly rinsed in running water until all traces of the dark alkaline solution has been removed.
+The following day, the cooked bark is removed and thoroughly rinsed in running water until there are no traces of the dark alkaline solution.
 The cooked fiber is kept moist and cool to prevent it from spoiling.
 Once the cooked fibers have been rinsed, it must not dry out because the non-cellulose materials will then have a chance to re-harden.
 If this happens it is too difficult for the fiber to absorb water so the fibers must be recooked again before processing can continue.

 If white paper is to be made, the fibers are bleached at this stage.
 Traditionally, natural bleaching methods involving running water, sunlight and snow were used.
-Nowadays various eco-friendly bleaching agents have been developed and used.
-After bleaching, fibers are again thoroughly rinsed and placed in a strainer (floating in water) for further careful cleaning.
+Nowadays various eco-friendly bleaching agents can also be used.
+Afterwards, fibers are again thoroughly rinsed and placed in a strainer (floating in water) for further careful cleaning.
 Any scar tissue, buds, discolored areas etc… are carefully removed.
-Since the lignin and pectin that normally hold the fibers together have been removed, great care must be taken to keep the strip of cooked bark in one piece to prevent the loss of precious fibers.
+Since the lignin and pectin that normally hold the fibers together have been removed, great care must be taken to keep the strip of cooked fiber in one piece to prevent the loss of precious fibers.

-The cleaned strips of damp bark are now ready for beating on a wooden or stone surface.
+The cleaned strips of damp fiber are now ready for beating on a wooden or stone surface.
 The separate strips are beaten until they become a mass of separated fibers.
-Today, much of the fiber-beating is done by automated ‘NAGINATA’ beaters.
+Today, beating is also done using an automated ‘NAGINATA’ beaters.
 The beating process separates and roughens the surface of the fibers; it is not meant to cut or shorten the fibers.
 To test if the fibers are sufficiently beaten, a small amount of fiber is placed in water and stirred.
 If the fibers disperse evenly with no long thick fiber bundles floating, then the fiber has been sufficiently beaten.